Laboratory Genetic Counseling

 The majority of insurance companies require prior authorization, which may include proof of medical necessity before a sample is sent for genetic testing.

-For more information, refer to our Insurance & Genetic Testing overview.
+For more information, refer to our Insurance and Genetic Testing overview.

 The amount of time required for genetic testing ranges from a few days to a few weeks, depending on the test.
 There are also a few genetic tests, such as whole exome or genome sequencing, that may require several months to complete.